An inhomogeneous most likely path formalism for proton computed tomography: Discussion

+The detectors in our setup were placed 1 cm from the scoring geometry on either side.
+A linear projection from the detector to the phantom in the direction of motion was made to determine the entry and exit positions at the scoring boundary, as negligible scatter contribution is expected as the proton traverses air.

-As the variance in scattering probability is increased in higher density materials, the width of the probability envelope surrounding the MLP within the inhomogeneous formalism is variable and more representative of the confidence in the expected lateral position.
-This is evident for both slab geometries tested in this work.
+It is important to note that large volumes of high density material such as those in the slab phantom will rarely be encountered in clinical practice, and so a gain in lateral position accuracy alone from MLP$_\mathrm{x}$ may be insignificant in many cases.
+However, as the variance in scattering probability is increased in higher density materials, the width and skewness of the probability envelope surrounding the MLP within the inhomogeneous formalism are variable and better representative of the confidence in the expected lateral position.
+This quality has the potential to be useful in probabilistic reconstruction (see, for example, \citep{wangmackietome}) of high density materials, if the volume is sufficiently large or the beam energy is sufficiently low.
+A right-skewed envelope is evident for the slab geometry tested in this work, which can be explained by the fact that protons, on entry, have larger momentum and therefore lower scattering power.
+Scattering is more pronounced toward the distal part of the phantom where the particle has lower kinetic energy.

-A metric was introduced for the simple non-graphical comparison of MLP estimates using different formalisms, which takes into account the accuracy of the MLP itself as well as the width of the probability envelope.
-While this value alone does not provide a full description of the MLP performance, it may enable quick validation and comparison of different methodologies.
+In this study, we have only considered inhomogeneous slabs transverse to the initial beam direction which extend to the boundaries of the phantom.
+It would be beneficial to explore the effect of structures both finite in size and parallel to the beam direction on the accuracy of the inhomogeneous MLP.
+In such a setup, discontinuities in the scattering of protons at the boundary could be expected to introduce a systematic error in the MLP under the homogeneous water assumption \citep{Arbor2015}.
+The reader is referred to the recent investigation by Khellaf \emph{et al.} \citep{Khellaf2019} on the effects of transverse tissue heterogeneities on the accuracy of the conventional water MLP formalism by Schulte \emph{et al} \citep{penfoldMLP}.

+Clinical applicability of our formalism was investigated by applying these methods to a human head phantom.
+There was no noticeable increase in path estimation accuracy using the inhomogeneous formalism a beam of monoenergetic 200 MeV protons, when compared to the standard water assumption with a prior hull-detection step.
+Our results indicate that in the majority of medical scenarios, the assumption of a water scattering environment is valid.